javanibble/docker-cheat-sheet/docker-command-cheatsheet.md

 For more details on the *Open Container Specification*, please visit the sites:[Website](https://opencontainers.org/) & [Github](https://github.com/opencontainers).

-For more details, please read the official [Docker Documentation](https://docs.docker.com/get-started/overview/).

 ## Installation
 The following links contain guides on how to install docker on your machine: